ZaBAOW/homebrew-recipe-generator-full-capstone-react/README.md

 ![Archive Page](./README_Images/Archive_Page.png)

 ## Userflow
+The user will begin on the Landing page in a "Logged Out" version of the site with the immediate option to sign up and create an account.
+If this user does not wish to create an account they can visit the browser page to search for different type of existing brew recipes.
+Or if the user already has an account created, they can go to the login page and log in to their account from there.
+If the user decide to create an account, if their input meets the conditions for a valid account, they will be immediately logged in.
+This will render the "Logged In" version of the site.
+They will then have access to the dashboard page, which from there allows users access to both the recipe creation page and their recipe archive page.
+When a user is done they will log out by simple clicking the "Log Out" link in the navigation bar and will be sent back to the login page.

 ## Functionality
  - Users will have the ability to create their own account for the website